Collège Mont La Salle

 Collège Mont La Salle (MLS) is a French international school in Ain Saadeh, Lebanon.
 It serves from toute petite section through terminale (final year of lycée or senior high school/sixth form college).

 History

-The Collège des Frères Mont La Salle (MLS) is located in the Metn coastline and occupies one of the great hills of the village of Ain Saadé, overlooking the city of Beirut and the Mediterranean Sea in the middle of a forest of pine trees, at an altitude about 400 meters.

-The architecturally modern school complex opened its doors on October 10, 1972, to accommodate 1,972 students, from the 4th grade classes to the Terminale (senior high-school), from the 3 colleges of the Brothers of the region: Sacred Heart Gemmayze, Notre-Dame Furn el Chebbak and the Ecole Sainte Marie Beit-Mery.
+The Collège des Frères Mont La Salle (MLS) is located in the Metn coastline.
+The complex opened its doors on October 10, 1972, to accommodate 1,972 students, from the 4th grade classes to the Terminale (senior high-school), from the 3 colleges of the Brothers of the region: Sacred Heart Gemmayze, Notre-Dame Furn el Chebbak and the Ecole Sainte Marie Beit-Mery.